-This event and other force majeure events in past years (including Hurricanes Katrina, Rita, and Gustav, the Gulf of Mexico oil spill, 2011 Mississippi River flood, Tropical Storm Lee, Hurricane Isaac, the Great Flood of 2016, and other extreme storm events) can significantly impact not only project costs, but also contractor availability and project schedules.
-The Consent Decree schedule is very demanding, and the time lost recently and in the past years from these force majeure events has greatly affected the program.
+Force majeure events in past years (including Hurricanes Katrina, Rita, and Gustav, the Gulf of Mexico oil spill, 2011 Mississippi River flood, Tropical Storm Lee, Hurricane Isaac, the Great Flood of 2016, and other extreme storm events) can significantly impact not only project costs, but also contractor availability and project schedules.
+The Consent Decree schedule was very demanding, and the time from these force majeure events greatly affected the program.
 The City/Parish was nonetheless able to meet the 100% milestone and keeps track of these events and their potential effect on other Consent Decree elements' schedule and compliance.
-The City/Parish will continue to document all force majeure events that could impact the timely completion of Consent Decree elements.

-Periodically, the City/Parish and CH2M HILL re-evaluates projects as a part of the Program Delivery Plan Update (PDP Update), or Project Value Engineering (VE) analysis.
+The City/Parish and Jacobs re-evaluated projects as a part of the Program Delivery Plan Update (PDP Update), or Project Value Engineering (VE) analysis.
 Included is a continual refinement and quality control review of the hydraulic model of the sewer system, and all necessary modifications of the model incorporating new information as it is available.
 These on-going refinements in the past have slightly altered some of the RMAP2 projects to improve their effectiveness, or have helped streamline construction activities, etc. With EPA and LDEQ approval, the City/Parish has been regularly documenting all RMAP2 project changes (scope changes, project additions, project deletions, project merging, name changes, and schedule changes) that have been made in the annual PDP Updates, Project VE, and in the Quarterly and Annual EPA Reports.
-Therefore, Tables 2, 3, and 4 have been updated to reflect any changes associated with these on-going efforts.
+Therefore, Tables 2, 3, and 4 have been updated to reflect any changes associated with these ongoing efforts.

-The RMAP2 projects are separated into three categories with descriptions and schedules provided for all projects, current through December 31, 2018.
+The RMAP2 projects are separated into three categories with descriptions and schedules provided for all projects.